julijanp/katana_computational_tool/README.md

 The computational tool is implemented in the Python programming language and can model a wide range of irradiation scenarios and loop geometries.
 Two main loop configurations are available: the short loop, optimized for radionuclides with short half-lives (N-16 and N-17), and the decay loop, which enables measurements of longer-lived activation products (O-19).
 In addition, the tool allows simulation of both flow transients and reactor power transients, providing flexibility for benchmarking experiments and validation studies under real experimental conditions.

-Uncertainties in the \textit{KATANA computational tool} are evaluated by combining contributions from nuclear data uncertainties, statistical uncertainties from Monte Carlo transport calculations, and the averaging of reaction rates across the irradiation volume.
+Uncertainties in the KATANA computational tool are evaluated by combining contributions from nuclear data uncertainties, statistical uncertainties from Monte Carlo transport calculations, and the averaging of reaction rates across the irradiation volume.

 ## References